tradecloud/tradecloud-docs-connectors/webhook-connector/README.md

 GET https://yourcompany.com/any/shipment/path/:shipmentId
 ```

-#### Your webhook service fetches the actual order or shipment from Tradecloud
+#### Your webhook service must fetch the actual order or shipment from Tradecloud

 When using the **GET webhook**, you must fetch the actual order or shipment from Tradecloud using the **order ID** or **shipment ID**: